 From the valley, break through the mountain pass and tumble down to Hatiheu Bay.
 I think it’s safe to say the panoramic views from up here top those we just saw a few kilometers earlier.
 What do you think?

-Snake your way down to Hatiheu Village and stroll through ‘main street’, home to more tiki statues than residents.
+Drive back and enter Hatiheu Village.
+Go for a stroll on ‘main street’, home to more tiki statues than residents.
 Nothing much happens here aside from copra production and the Catholic church, which you should totally step inside to check out.
 If you haven’t brought a picnic lunch with you, the village is a good place to buy sandwiches and eat them on the beach or for later in Anaho Bay.

 The village does have one trick up its sleeve.
 Its black sand beach backed by the basaltic cliffs we just admired from atop, is one of the most iconic Nuku Hiva shots you can take.
 Here’s a little hint for you: it’s at its full glory during low tide.
 Funny enough, locals somehow hoisted a statue of the Virgin Mary to the top of the cliffs back in 1872.
 Must have been one sweaty task!